The Atheist Bible, CC-BY Fabian M. Suchanek

 We have seen that animals can show compassion to other animals of the same species.
 This mechanism is driven by the evolutionary benefits that empathy brings to the kin.
 There is also another mechanism in which animals care for other animals: reciprocity.

-Also known as “tit for tat”, this is a very simple mechanism that humans use as well.
-Suppose for example that you are a hunter-gatherer some tens of thousands of years ago.
+For humans, reciprocity may have evolutionary reasons: Suppose for example that you are a hunter-gatherer some tens of thousands of years ago.
 One day, you are lucky and you kill a deer.
 You can’t possibly eat all of it in a day, and refrigerators are still a few centuries away.
-You decide to share the deer with the group, in the hopes that you will profit from others’ spoils when your haul is less impressive 3.
-Some societies have developed this concept into the notion of reputation: A good reputation basically means that a person reciprocates the favors that others have granted them — no matter whether the compensation is immediate or not.
+You decide to share the deer with the group, in the hopes that you will profit from others’ spoils when your haul is less impressive16.

 If I sometimes need help from others, then sometimes others will need help from me.
 Therefore, we help others.
 We are kind to each other.
 We share.
 What goes around comes around — it does not take a rocket scientist to figure this out.